phifeh/cv/data/companies/parcify.md

 company: "Parcify"
 startDate: "2016-09-01"
 endDate: "2018-06-20"
+roles:
+  - "Full stack developer"
+stack:
+  - "Angular"
+  - Symfony
+  -
 ---

-#### Parcify (September 2016 - June 2018)

-Parcify was a startup that tried to make it easier for users to have their parcels delivered, and later merged with bringr to become more of a marketplace for couriers.

-I was hired as a full stack php (symphony) and javascript (angular) developer, but we later migrated to a node.js microservice architecture.
+I was hired as a full stack php (symfony) and javascript (angular) developer, but we later migrated to a node.js microservice architecture.
+Parcify was a start-up that was focused on doing last mile deliveries, which later integrated with Bringr to become a crowd delivery platform.
+My role as part of a small team was quite diverse, ranging from coming up with new features, to implementing them, both in the backend and the frontend.

+- Part of a small team responsible for developing the frontend, backend, devops,..
+- everything involved with building and maintaining a microservice architecture.
+- Making architectural and technical decisions in a team
+- Independently Implemented features such as search with elasticsearch, adyen payments, building a back office tool for the Parcify operations